-Blue/Gray Smoke: Blue gray smoke is an indication of oil burning in the combustion chamber.
+Blue-gray smoke indicates oil burning in the combustion chamber.
 These are possible symptoms and causes:

-Valve Seals: Leaking valve seals will cause blue/gray smoke at startup, because gravity pulls oil past the seals into the cylinder after the engine is shut down.
+Valve Seals: Leaking valve seals cause blue/gray smoke at startup because gravity pulls oil past the seals into the cylinder after the engine is shut down.

-Valve Guides: Excessive clearance between the valve stem and the valve guide will allow oil to leak past the gap into the cylinder.
+Valve Guides: Excessive clearance between the valve stem and the valve guide allows oil to leak past the gap into the cylinder.

-Piston Rings: Worn or damaged piston rings will cause oil blowby resulting in blue/gray smoke.
+Piston Rings: Worn or damaged piston rings cause oil blowby resulting in blue/gray smoke.

 Worn Cylinder Walls: Worn cylinder walls cause oil blowby resulting in blue/gray smoke.

-PCV System: A stuck closed PCV system will cause excessive crankcase pressure resulting in blue/gray smoke.
+PCV System: A stuck closed PCV system causes excessive crankcase pressure, resulting in blue/gray smoke.

-Black Smoke: Black exhaust smoke is an indication of a rich fuel condition.
+Black exhaust smoke indicates a rich air-fuel ratio.
 These are possible causes:

-Fuel Injectors: A leaking or dripping fuel injector will cause a rich fuel condition.
+Fuel Injectors: A leaking or dripping fuel injector, causing a rich fuel condition.

-Fuel Pressure Regulator: A stuck closed fuel pressure regulator will cause a rich fuel condition.
+Fuel Pressure Regulator: A stuck closed fuel pressure regulator causes a rich fuel condition.

-Fuel Return: A restricted fuel return line will cause a rich fuel condition.
+Fuel Return: A restricted fuel return line causes a rich fuel condition.

-White/Gray Smoke: White exhaust smoke is an indication that coolant is burning in the combustion chamber.
+White exhaust smoke indicates coolant burning in the combustion chamber.
 These are possible causes:

-Cylinder Head: A crack in the cylinder head (around the coolant jacket) will cause coolant to enter the combustion chamber.
+Cylinder Head: A crack in the cylinder head (around the coolant jacket) causes coolant to enter the combustion chamber.

-Engine Block: A crack in the deck of an engine block near a coolant jacket will cause coolant to enter the combustion chamber.
+Engine Block: A crack in the deck of an engine block near a coolant jacket causes coolant to enter the chamber.

-Head Gasket: A damaged or blown head gasket will cause coolant to enter the combustion chamber resulting in white/gray smoke at the tailpipe.
+Head Gasket: A damaged or blown head gasket causes coolant to enter the combustion chamber, resulting in white/gray exhaust at the tailpipe.